AMD OpenCl failes release build in complex tests

 But a better solution is a different, more efficient reduction.

-#2 Updated by Szilárd Páll 2 months ago
+#2 Updated by Szilárd Páll about 2 years ago

 - Status changed from New to Feedback wanted

 As far as I can tell, the AMD OpenCL build runs on the ancient AMD slave which we should not use anymore -- it has an very outdated software stack (and hardware) which may or may not function correctly.

 Hence, I'm not sure this is a bug, but I'll wait with closing.

 That console output is rather confusing, BTW; is there a way to get separate outputs from separate builds?

 #3 Updated by Mark Abraham about 2 years ago

 Yes, you can get console log for individual builds if you look through the "Pipeline steps" but it's not exactly convenient.
 Thus